-Fitness Tips For 2021 From Bachelor of Exercise Science Graduates
+Fitness Tips From Bachelor of Exercise Science Graduates

 Make Your New Year Resolutions with Advice from Personal Training Professionals

 Today is January 28.
-So let me guess….you made some outlandish fitness goals for 2021 like running 10 miles every day, swimming the perimeter of Winona Lake each morning, and free soloing El Capitan by the end of the year.
+So let me guess….you made some outlandish fitness goals for the new year like running 10 miles every day, swimming the perimeter of Winona Lake each morning, and free soloing El Capitan by the end of the year.
 And let me guess…you’ve already failed.

 We are here to say, no worries.
 Do you want to hear the good news?

 It’s never too late to start making attainable and measurable fitness goals.
 And we have some health and fitness tips to help you in the process!
 With the advice of some trusty personal trainers here in Warsaw/Winona Lake, and Grace bachelor of exercise science graduates and faculty, you will be able to dust yourself off and start seeing progress in your 2021 fitness goals!